SuzanFah/panduta/README.md

 ## Contributing 🤝

 Contributions are always welcome! 🎉 If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
-Let's work together to make Panduta even better! 💪
+Let's work together to make Panduta™ even better! 💪

 ## License 📜

 All Rights Reserved License

-Copyright (c) 2024 Suzanne Fahim / Panduta
+Copyright (c) 2024 Suzanne Fahim / Panduta™

 All rights reserved.
 This software and code are proprietary and confidential.
 Unauthorized copying, use, distribution, modification, or sale of this software, in whole or in part, is strictly prohibited.
 No rights or permissions are granted without express written consent from the owner.